Getaround

 Getaround is an online car sharing or peer-to-peer carsharing service that connects drivers who need to reserve cars with car owners who share their cars in exchange for payment.

-As of 2019, the company was reported to have five million users and approximately 20,000 connected cars worldwide.

-Getaround launched to the public on May 24, 2011 at the TechCrunch Disrupt conference.
-The company operates in Boston, Chicago, San Francisco Bay Area, New Jersey, Portland, Seattle, Philadelphia, Miami, Atlanta, San Diego, Los Angeles, Denver, and Washington D.C.
+Getaround launched to the public on May 24, 2011, at the TechCrunch Disrupt conference.
+Before ceasing US operations on Feb 12, 2025, the company operated in Boston, Chicago, San Francisco Bay Area, New Jersey, Portland, Seattle, Philadelphia, Miami, Orlando, Atlanta, San Diego, Los Angeles, Denver, and Washington D.C.
+The company continues to operate in several European markets.

 History

 Getaround was founded in 2009 by Sam Zaid, Jessica Scorpio, and Elliot Kroo.
 In May 2011, Getaround won the TechCrunch Disrupt New York competition.
 In 2012, Getaround began serving Portland, Oregon with the aid of a $1.725 million grant from the Federal Highway Administration.

 In November 2016, Getaround reached an agreement with City CarShare to take over its fleet, parking spaces and member base.

 In August 2018, Getaround raised $300 million in fundings from Softbank.